Independent producers who would like to pitch an idea to a Network must first register to become a supplier.

 A BBC Radio Commissioning Brief will contain the editorial opportunity, details about the commissioning process to be followed and the timetable and assessment criteria.

 The links below contain general information that relates to all commissioning briefs and rounds, regardless of Network.

 Working with BBC Radio

-We want BBC Radio to be a place where in-house production teams and independent producers bring their best ideas.
+We want BBC Radio to be a place where BBC Audio and independent producers bring their best ideas.
 The Radio Commissioning Framework is designed to be fair, robust and transparent, it's a tool to help us reinvent and grow radio.